aws-samples/serverless-patterns/dynamodb-opensearch-serverless-zeroetl-sam/README.md

 ## Testing

 1. Edit the data access policy (`DataAccessPolicyEditURL` from the stack outputs).
 In the **Select principals** section, add an [IAM role with permissions](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ac.html) to access the OpenSearch dashboard.
 Make sure you save the **Edit access policy** section, too!
-Wait 1 minute for the policy update to take effect.

 1. Insert an item into the DynamoDB table (`InsertItemURL` from the stack outputs).
 Choose a random value for the uuid.
 You can insert additional attributes with random values if desired.